Uncertainty, Randomness, and Risk: A Very Short Walkthrough

-- A third method postulates that in the absence of any knowledge we might have of the system, we assign equal probabilities to the possible events.
+- A third method postulates that we assign equal probabilities to the possible events in the absence of any knowledge we might have of the system.
 For example, if I am unsure about the odds of a gambling game, I assign 1/2 as the chance of both winning and losing.

 3.2 Statistical Mechanics

-The second situation where uncertainty arises is when the amount of information that needs to be processed before we have certainty on an outcome is impractically large.
+The second situation where uncertainty arises is when the amount of information that needs to be processed before we have certainty about an outcome is impractically large.

-A perfect example of such a situation is an inert gas in a closed container.
+An inert gas in a closed container is a perfect example of such a situation.
 If we can keep track of the position and velocity of every molecule, we can precisely determine its evolution in time.
 The same laws apply to weather, stock price, and crowd behaviour.